boldingd/EclipsePhaseContent/FurryPandering.md

 Biomasks are still in development, and are not production-ready or generally available; they are included for completeness.

 Similar in concept to a synthmask, a biomask is a layer of organic tissue and organs that are applied to the outside of a synthmorph.
-Current-gen biomasks don't offer many advantages over conventional, nanotech synth-masks; the main benefit they offer right now is to authenticists who want their morphs to include some of the actual biology of the animal their 'sona is based on (although biomasks are obviously transgenic).
+Current-gen biomasks don't offer many advantages over conventional, synthetic tissue synth-masks; the main benefit is to authenticists who want their morphs to include some of the actual biology of the animal their 'sona is based on (although biomasks are obviously transgenic).

 Plans for future development are ambitious, however.
-Some groups want to integrate small digestive tracts; these could be integrated with the synth's systems, and would allow the biomask's metabolism to provide power to the synth's systems.
+Some groups want to integrate small digestive tracts; these could be integrated with the synth's systems, and would allow the biomask's metabolism to provide power to the synth.
 Even more ambitiously, some hope to eventually integrate a partially-working reproductive system, allowing biomasked synths to carry pregnancies to term (although generating a viable genome and an ova are still at least a decade away; at present, embryos would need to be produced via in-vitro fertilization).

 ### Frame Adjusting